 While detailing a new collaborative to fight the opioid epidemic, Ramsey County Sheriff Jack Serier acknowledge the devastating impact fentanyl and other opioids have had on Minnesota communities.

 “It’s an incredibly insidious chemical that is being introduced into other drugs,” Serier said of fentanyl.
 “This is something that is extremely lethal.
-It’s a very serious problem.”‘We are all hope together’
+It’s a very serious problem.”

 To combat opioid addiction, Ramsey County is partnering with the Minnesota Adult and Teen Challenge, a drug and alcohol treatment organization, to increase community awareness in hopes of stemming the rising tide of opioid overdose deaths.